Supported Files and Data Types

 You can specify that the data is in a NONMEM formatted file.
 The following table highlights the interpretation of this data in SimBiology® software.

-derived from the group first encountered.
-For example, if the ID columns
+an indexed valued derived from the group first encountered.
+For example, if the ID

 The following table is an example of how the import process interprets the clock values as decimal values.